ben-ripley/ralph-loop/README.md

 ```

 ### 3) Test with a single execution
+Just run a single iteration to start with.
+This will pickup the first task, implement it, then quit.

 Running once as a sanity check ensures that you haven't forgotten anything before you let this run all night and come back dissapointed. ;)
 ```
 ./ralph.sh 1